scope-ink/docs/content/starting-with-scope/5-settings.md

 ---

-From the Settings panel, you can setup everything in the application: profile and subscription, for the moment.
-In the future, you will be able to setup your integrations and notifications.
+From the Settings panel, you can setup everything in the application: profile and subscription.

 ## Profile